 Transfer the ball of dough to a lightly floured surface and sprinkle a bit of flour on top.
 Cover with plastic wrap and allow the dough to rest for 5 minutes.
 Resting will help the gluten form and will create a lighter fluffier roll.
 It’s a necessary step!
 Next, butter a ¼ sheet pan (I prefer using a deep one with tall sides to help the rolls rise up).
 Cut the ball of dough into 12 equal size pieces.
 I like to do wedges so it looks like a sliced pizza, but any method will work.
 Roll the pieces into taut balls and place in the prepared pan.

 Turn OFF your oven and cover the rolls with plastic wrap.
 Place them in the oven and allow them to rise (proof) for 25 minutes.
 Once they have doubled in size and the sides are touching, turn your oven ON to 375 degrees and bake them for 15-20 minutes.

 When you peek in your oven and see that the tops of the rolls are a deep golden brown in color, it’s time to take them out!

 Slather a nice thick layer of butter on them and let them cool for a few minutes before breaking apart and eating!
 They go great with just about anything and are even more delicious when covered in whipped honey butter or cinnamon butter!
 We absolutely LOVED these rolls and will definitely be making them time and time again!
 These 1 hour soft & fluffy dinner rolls are our new go-to recipe!!!

-- ¼ c. unsalted butter, cut into tablespoons
+- 1/4 cup unsalted butter - cut into tablespoons

 - In the bowl of a stand mixer fitted with the paddle attachment, combine the flour, yeast and salt.